-Hy-Vee is proud to be the title sponsor of the yearly meeting between the University of Iowa and University of Nebraska football teams – a Big Ten Conference rivalry that has been dubbed "The Heroes Game."
-This annual rivalry benefits the American Red Cross, an organization doing “incredible good” in the heartland.
+Hy-Vee is proud to sponsor the annual matchup between the University of Iowa and University of Nebraska football teams – a Big Ten Conference rivalry that has been dubbed "The Heroes Game."
+This yearly rivalry benefits the American Red Cross, an organization doing incredible good across the Midwest in times of crisis.

 When the Iowa Hawkeyes and the Nebraska Cornhuskers meet in Memorial Stadium on Friday, Nov.
-23, for the eighth annual Hy-Vee Heroes Game, there will be more than bragging rights at stake.
-The game will determine which team takes home the coveted Hy-Vee Heroes Game trophy, which currently resides in Iowa City after last year's 56-14 Iowa victory in Lincoln.
+29, for the ninth annual Hy-Vee Heroes Game, there will be more than bragging rights at stake.
+The game will determine which team takes home the coveted Hy-Vee Heroes Game trophy, which currently resides in Iowa City after last year's 31-28 Iowa victory at home.

-In anticipation of the 2018 rematch, Hy-Vee stores in Iowa and Nebraska are hosting a Hy-Vee Heroes Game Replica Trophy Tour starting Nov.
-2 through Nov.
-11. A replica of the Hy-Vee Heroes trophy will be on display at a different Hy-Vee store each day, where customers also will have the opportunity to register to win four tickets to the game.
-The trophy will be on display at each store from 10 a.m. to 6 p.m.
-Check with your local Hy-Vee store to see if they will be hosting the trophy this year.
+In anticipation of the 2019 rematch, Hy-Vee stores in Iowa and Nebraska are hosting a Hy-Vee Heroes Game Replica Trophy Tour in November 2019.
+A replica of the Hy-Vee Heroes Game trophy will be on display at a different Hy-Vee store each day, where customers also will have the opportunity to register to win four tickets to the game.
+The trophy will be on display at each store from 10 a.m. to 6 p.m. at the following store locations.

 Nominate a hero!
 (Iowa)